TL-B language

 Nat

-fields allowed in constraints.
-In this example { flags <= 100 }
+fields are allowed in constraints.
+For example, the constraint { flags <= 100 }

-constraint means that flags
+means that the flags

-variable is less
+variable is less than or equal to 100

 .